 As a member of the Equity Release Council, we insist that you seek independent financial advice and legal advice.
-Legal fees are estimated at £345 +VAT if you use a solicitor who is a member of the Equity Release Solicitor’s Alliance (ERSA).
+You will need to have face-to-face legal advice, and fees are estimated at £345 +VAT if you use a solicitor who is a member of the Equity Release Solicitor’s Alliance (ERSA).
 Your financial adviser will let you know how much they will charge you.

 How much can be borrowed?

 The equity release calculator will generate the maximum amount you can borrow for our products.Try the equity release calculator